 The ecommerce market in Spain

 Spain had to deal with a big financial crisis, but that was barely visible in the ecommerce sector.
 In fact, the ecommerce industry was one of the few sectors that experienced a double digit-growth in 2011 and 2012.
 The total ecommerce turnover accounted 11 billion euros in 2011, which was 22% more than the year before.
-Nonetheless, ecommerce sales only account for 1.2% of Spains gross domestic product that year.
+Nonetheless, ecommerce sales only accounted for 1.2% of Spains gross domestic product that year.
 Ecommerce in Spain was worth 16.26 billion euros in 2014, data from the National Observatory for Telecommunication shows.

 A lot of Spanish shoppers order their stuff on foreign websites.
 Last year it was for the first time in history the total amount of purchases made on foreign online shops were lower than the ones on local sites.
 In terms of percentages ecommerce isn’t that big in Spain.
 It accounts for only 3% of total retail sales.